The Preprocessor and Multi-File Projects

 #define kVersionString "1.0.0"

-Function-Like Macros: Text Replacement with Parameters
+Function-like Macros: Text Replacement with Parameters

-Parentheses are the summary of hard-learned lessons:
+Parentheses are the summary of lessons learned the hard way:

 #define SQUARE(x) ((x) * (x))

-#define MAX(a, b) ((a) > (b) ? (a) : (b))The consequence of omitting parentheses:
+#define MAX(a, b) ((a) > (b) ? (a) : (b))Consequences of omitting parentheses

 #define BAD_SQUARE(x) x * x

-int r = BAD_SQUARE(2 + 3); // 展开为 2 + 3 * 2 + 3 = 11,而不是 25But parentheses cannot solve the double evaluation problem:
+int r = BAD_SQUARE(2 + 3); // 展开为 2 + 3 * 2 + 3 = 11,而不是 25However, parentheses cannot solve the repeated evaluation problem:

 int x = 5;